ACSI is committed to protecting your privacy and developing technology

 that gives you the most powerful and safe online experience.
 This Statement of Privacy

-applies to the ACSI Web site and governs data collection and usage.
+applies to the ACSI site and governs data collection and usage.

-By using the ACSI website, you consent to the data practices described
+By using the ACSI site, you consent to the data practices described

 in this statement.